-We offer different learning methods, including workshops, simulation games and audio tours.
-We want to motivate people to actively engage with social justice topics individually and collectively.
+We offer different learning methods, including workshops, simulation games and audio tours, that aim to motivate people to actively engage with social justice topics individually and collectively.
 In our learning activities we address the history and current workings of different forms of structural discrimination, such as racism, sexism and classism, and how these intersect.
 Our three main target groups are presented below.
-You are also welcome to contact us for more individually tailored
+You are also welcome to contact us for more individually tailored concepts.

 Pupils and Students

 Social inequality and structural discrimination are not always sufficiently addressed in schools and universities.
 Thus, with our learning methods, we want to create a space where participants can actively and critically learn about and engage with these topics.
 We provide pupils and students with fundamental knowledge about these issues, and encourage continued exploration and active engagement.

 We believe that teachers can cast valuable seeds for critical thinking and social engagement.
 Teachers are in contact with pupils and students on a daily basis and have a lot of influence in terms of what is taught and how.
 Therefore, it is important for teachers to be aware of power structures both in the interaction with pupils/students and in the learning material.
 We offer knowledge and insight on these issues, and look at how these approaches can be integrated into daily school life.